DheerajKhajuria/pimatic-mysensors/README.md

 ![MySensorsMulti example](https://raw.githubusercontent.com/PascalLaurens/pimatic-mysensors/master/screenshots/MySensorsMultiExample.png)

 In the example above, you can see that the MySensorsMulti class is used.
 - Temperature has a nodeid of 4 and an sensorid of 1.
 Because the temperature has a decimal number, I used 'float' as type.
-'T' is displayed before the value and '캜' after the value.
+'T' is displayed before the value and '째C' after the value.
 - Humidity has a nodeid of 4 and an sensorid of 2.
 I used 'round' as type, so the received value will be rounded to the nearest integer.
 'H' is displayed before the value and '%' after the value.
 - Moisture has a nodeid of 4 and an sensorid of 0.
 I used 'integer' as type, because my MySensors sketch also sends an integer.
 'M' is displayed before the value and '%' after the value.
 In the picture you can see that if I click the value, it displays 'ilikepimaticandmysensors', instead of 'moisture'.
 - Pir has a different nodeid.
 It uses 9 as nodeid and 2 as sensorid.
 Because it has a type of 'boolean', it normally displays 'true' or 'false', but because I provided the booleanlabels, it displays 'Movement' or 'No movement'.